ACM-Research/ACM-Research-Spring-2023-Research-Projects/README.md

 `Led by Aarian Ahsan`
   >You will learn the basics of image classification to then be immediately thrown into the ringer to train a model that can detect certain types of objects under various measures of turbid water by utilizing CNNs (Convolutional neural networks) such as YOLO or MobileNet.
 The main goal is to be able to demonstrate underwater image classification at a high accuracy rate.
 (If all goes well we’ll be able to see it in action with a live ROV from Robosub).

-### 2. Finding what makes transfer learning-based adversarial example attacks more effective 👾
+### 2. Discovering Effective Adversarial Example Attacks with Criminal Victim Models 👾
 `Led by Chris Back`
   >You will attempt to fool critical, real life applications of visual image detection by using adversarial examples.
 An adversarial example feeds an image detection model seemingly friendly input that’s designed to trick the model into outputting an intended mistake.
 Then, the team will attempt to train these attacks using datasets completely separate from the ones used to train the victim models, and see what factors affect transferability.
 This project aims to identify which aspects of the machine learning supply chain should be kept secret from malicious users who want to wreak havoc with adversarial learning.